-However the first time you import any of these files into the project .
-SADiE will detect the lack of profile and automatically make a profile file for each track .
+However the first time you import any of these files into the project.
+SADiE will detect the lack of profile and automatically make a profile file for each track.
 This is often quite quick, however if you import long tracks or lots of smaller ones, then you may see the profile being drawn.
 If you drag a clip into the Playlist, it may not immediately show its profile, but will draw it as you watch.

-If you exit SADiE before a profile has finished being created it will delete any partial profiles and start recreating them the next time you open the project.
+If you exit SADiE before a profile has finished being created it will warn you that profiles are still being recreated - if you choose to proceed with exiting, then all partial profiles will be deleted.
+SADIE will start to recreate them again the next time you open the project.